Non-commutative nature of $\ell$-adic vanishing cycles: Introduction

-\sssec{} Let $S=\Spec(\scrO_\uK)$ be the spectrum of an excellent strictly henselian discrete valuation ring, with closed point $i_S:s\to S$ and inertia group $\uI_\uK$.
+Let $S=\Spec(\scrO_{\uK})$ be the spectrum of an excellent strictly henselian discrete valuation ring, with closed point $i_S:s\to S$ and inertia group $\IK$.
 We assume that the residue field is perfect and fix a prime number $\ell$ different from the residue characteristic of $\scrO_{\uK}$.
 Let $p:X\to S$ be a proper, flat and regular $S$-scheme.
-In \cite{brtv18}, the authors show that it is possible to recover the homotopy $\uI_\uK$-fixed points of the $\ell$-adic vanishing cohomology of $p$ by means of derived and non-commutative algebraic geometry as follows.
+The main result of \cite{brtv18} shows that it is possible to recover the homotopy $\IK$-fixed points of the $\ell$-adic vanishing cohomology of $p$ by means of derived and non-commutative algebraic geometry as follows.